retypeapp/retype/README.md

 You can install Retype using `npm`, `yarn`, or the `dotnet` CLI.

-From your command line, navigate to a folder location where you have one or more Markdown `.md` files, then choose one of the following tools to first install `retypeapp` and then start by using `retype watch`:
+From your command line, navigate to a folder location where you have one or more Markdown `.md` files, such as a GitHub project.

+Next, choose one of the following tools to first install `retypeapp` and then start Retype by using the `retype watch` command:

 ||| NPM
 ```